Trade Forex Trading

 From the above example the price made a higher high(HH) but the indicator made a Lower High(LH), this highlights there's a divergence between the price and indicator.
 This signal warns of a possible trend reversal.

-A good indicator to combine classic diverging setups is the stochastic oscillator and wait for the stochastic lines to move in direction of the divergence signal so as to confirm the trading signal.
+A good indicator to combine classic diverging setups is the stochastic oscillator and wait for the stochastic lines to move in direction of the divergence signal so as to confirm the signal.

 Another good technical indicator to combine with is the moving average technical indicator, in this indicator a trader should use the MA Cross Over System

-Examples of MA Crossover Strategy Method Strategy Method
+Example of MA Crossover Strategy Method Strategy Method

 Strategies of MA Crossover Strategy Method

-Once the divergence signal is given, a trader will then wait for the Moving average crossover system to give a signal in the same direction, if there is a classic bullish setup, a trader will wait for the moving average system to give an upward crossover signal, while for a bearish classic divergence signal the trader should wait for the Moving average crossover system to give a downward bearish crossover trading signal.
+Once the divergence signal is given, a trader will then wait for the Moving average crossover system to give a signal in the same direction, if there is a classic bullish setup, a trader will wait for the moving average system to give an upward crossover signal, while for a bearish classic divergence signal the trader should wait for the Moving average crossover system to give a downward bearish crossover signal.

-By combining the classic divergence trading signals with other indicators this way, a trader will be able to avoid whip-saws when it comes to trading the classic diverging signals, because the trader will wait until the market has actually reversed and is already moving towards this direction, hence the trader will not fall into the trap of picking market tops and bottoms.
+By combining the classic divergence signals with other indicators this way, a trader will be able to avoid whip-saws when it comes to trading the classic diverging signals, because the trader will wait til the market has actually reversed and is already moving towards this direction, hence the trader will not fall into the trap of picking market tops and bottoms.